wkellett/cleo.github.io/EDITracker/Messages.md

 If you click a message with a Issue status icon (open or resolved), the right pane displays two tabs: Summary and Issue.

-###Summary tab
+### Summary tab
 The Summary tab displays detailed information about the message.

 ![Summary tab](../images/SummaryTab.png)

-###Issue tab
+### Issue tab
 The Issue tab displays information about the issue related to the message extracted from the issue tracking system.
 ![Issue tab](../images/IssueTab.png)

-The comments from the ticket are displayed in the Comments section of the Issue tab.
+The comments from the issue are displayed in the Comments section of the Issue tab.

 ![Issue tab annotated](../images/IssueTabAnnotated.png)

 You can follow the ticket by clicking the Follow button at the top right corner of the Issues tab.
-A user who is following the ticket gets notified via email whenever the ticket is updated.
+A user who is following the issue gets notified via email whenever the ticket is updated.

-Ticket description and comments can have attachments.
+Issue description and comments can have attachments.
 Click on an attachment to open it in a browser.

 You can add your own comments to the ticket in the Comments text box.